spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

 -  **Seamless Integration with Microsoft 365 & Cloud Apps**
   Works out of the box with Microsoft 365, Teams, SharePoint, and thousands of third-party apps.

-> In today’s digital-first world, Microsoft Entra ID plays a critical role in helping businesses stay secure, productive, and scalable.

 In this lab, I will show how users and groups are created vin Microsoft Azure environments.Identity and Access are at the core of how Role-Based Access Control (RBAC) works in Microsoft Azure.